jgrassler/talks/magnum-debugging-101/full/main.md

 # VMs Run Container Friendly OS Image

-First of all, the VMs run a container friendly operating system image.
-That may be our own OpenSUSE Kubernetes image, Fedora Atomic, CoreOS or Ubuntu Mesos.
+Now we're at the point, where we've got operational VMs running a container friendly operating system image.

+That may be our own OpenSUSE JeOS image (we are currently working on getting this properly integrated upstream), Fedora Atomic, CoreOS or Ubuntu Mesos.

 That image should have all or at least most packages required for running the requested container orchestration engine already installed and Magnum will mostly only configure them.